Six Great Ways to Give Your Skin a Spring Clean

 2. Swap the Heavy Winter Moisturisers for a Lighter Option

-Even though the moisture levels may be increasing and your skin may be feeling a little less parched, it doesn’t mean you should forget the moisturiser all together.
+Even though the moisture levels may be increasing and your skin may be feeling a little less parched, it does not mean you should forget the moisturiser all together.

 Qualified beauty therapist and make up artist Megan Potter recommends swapping thicker winter favourites for lighter options.